petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 iterative process.
 Writing can be done the entire time.
-We can start writing the introduction to our first paper and thesis as we start our lit review.
+We can start writing the introduction to our first paper and thesis right from the beginning as we start our lit review.
 Data analysis and visualization code can be written and tested before data is collected.
 The methods section of a paper can be written as part of planning